-Jim doesn’t want me to cultivate a cold shoulder because he doesn’t feel for the mentally ill, he’s just trying to keep me safe.
+Jim doesn’t want me to cultivate a cold shoulder because he doesn’t feel for people living with mental health conditions, he’s just trying to keep me safe.

 You just never know.

-Some people are harmless, some don’t know any better than their delusions, others are violent so I understand his concern and stop my interactions at a smile.
+Most people are harmless, some don’t know any better than their delusions, some are violent so I understand his concern and stop my interactions at a smile.

 A woman edits me into her world on one of my last days there.